-If all you want in the app is a beautiful design and the ability to organize simple tasks and lists -- and you have ten bucks to spare -- then Things could be a good bet.
+Nonetheless, if all you want in a to-do app is a beautiful design and the ability to organize simple tasks and lists — and you have $10 to spare — then Things could be a good bet.
 If you like the idea of checking things off on your Apple Watch, it also offers full Apple Watch Support.
-Otherwise, though, you might be better off going with something more complex.
+Otherwise, you might be better off going with something more complex.

 Price: Free for Basic, $1.99/mo. or $19.99/yr. for Pro